Ocean House, Rhode Island: Closing, protest, and demolition

 Factors related to the closing of the original Ocean House included its lack of modern amenities, its dilapidated condition, and its non-compliance with current building codes.
 The original Ocean House operated seasonally, open roughly three months a year, and the building lacked a heating, air conditioning, and ventilation system.
 In the last years of its operation, the top two floors were unused and only 59 rooms were serviceable out of its original 159.
 The aging facility lacked requisite amenities, service functions, egress requirements, handicapped accessibility requirements, and parking to meet modern codes.
 A newspaper article described its final condition: "Grand staircases lead nowhere.
 Rainwater seeps through the walls and runs down wired-in-place gutters.
 The oak elevator is broken."

-The 138 year-old building was non-compliant with current building and life safety codes.
-Its timber structure had been compromised by indiscriminate installation of electric, gas, and plumbing utilities, as well as a subsequent reconfiguration of rooms to include private bathrooms.
+The 138 year-old building was not compliant with current building and life safety codes.
+Its timber structure had been compromised by indiscriminate installation of electric, gas, and plumbing utilities, as well as a reconfiguration of rooms to include private bathrooms.
 Rhode Island's fire codes were revised and more rigorously enforced after the 2003 Station nightclub fire, rendering the deficiencies insurmountable at Ocean House.
-Compliance with current life-safety standards, including those for hurricane and wind protection, required installation of interior structural shear walls, new hurricane-rated windows with new frames, a new concrete foundation with steel tie-downs throughout, stripping off all interior and exterior lead paint, and removal of interior mold requiring demolition of interior finishes.
+Current life-safety standards required installation of interior structural shear walls, new hurricane-rated windows with new frames, a new concrete foundation with steel tie-downs throughout, stripping off all interior and exterior lead paint, and removal of interior mold requiring demolition of interior finishes.

 In 2004, the Ocean House was not permitted to open because of code deficiencies; the original hotel ceased operations in 2003 and was sold.
 The community learned in March 2004 that a developer from out of town planned to raze Ocean House and build five homes in its place, so organizers began a campaign to save the building and preserve the site's public oceanfront access and beach.
 These organizers included representatives from Preserve Rhode Island, Rhode Island Historical Preservation, and Heritage Commission, as well as the National Trust.
 Another buyer was found who deemed it economically and physically unfeasible to make the building functional and code compliant, but he promised to rebuild it from the ground up.
 The original building was demolished and a new facility constructed on site.